codeabuse/word-puzzle-demo/docs/Readme.md

 - `GameBoard`: creates game board and shows the end game screen when the puzzle is solved.
 Injections: `IWordCutter`, `IPopUpMenu`.
 - `SettingsController`: maintains Settings menu.
 Injections: `IPuzzleManager`.
+- `ProjectInstaller`: composition root of the project, binds `ILoadProgressHandler` and `IPopUpMenu` to their implementations.
 - `GameplaySceneInstaller`: composition root of the `Gameplay` scene, defines most of the project dependencies (prefab pools, signals etc).
 - `RemoteConfigManager`: retrieves the remote configuration for the game and